Dooders/Dooders/docs/Energy.md

 ### Simple Energy:
 Energy that is refreshed each cycle around the environment and can be consumed by all higher level energies.

+* Worth 1 energy unit when consumed
+* Allocation is determined by its [placement strategy](https://github.com/csmangum/Dooders/blob/main/sdk/strategies/placement.py) each cycle.
+* Has a limited lifespan based on Energy [settings](https://github.com/csmangum/Dooders/blob/main/sdk/variables/energy.yml) than will remove itself

 ### Local Energy:
 Energy that is locally bound in the environment that can be large but finite.

 Also more difficult to extract this type of energy, but allows for large extractions over time

+> Still in development

 ### Complex Energy:
 Energy with a limited ability to interact and learn that serves as an intermediary level where it consumes Simple Energy, but also can be consumed.
 This will give it predator-prey relationship with the Dooder agent.